Dylan Wahbe

 I’m Dylan Wahbe (he/him), a climate organizer and product designer from Seattle.
 I got into politics in high school—joining protests, volunteering on congressional campaigns, and reading lots of Noam Chomsky.
 At NYU, I studied Media, Culture, and Communications with a focus on political messaging, and co-founded the university's Sunrise Movement chapter.
 With my fellow organizers, we successfully campaigned for NYU to divest its $5+ billion endowment from the fossil fuel industry.

 After graduating, I joined Hack Club’s fiscal sponsorship program, HCB, where I worked as a product designer and account manager, helping young organizers and founders launch nonprofits.
-I care about building tools that support movements and communities working toward climate justice.
-After 6 incredible years in NYC, I'm spending the summer in Mexico City.
+I left Hack Club in May 2025 to move to Mexico City and enrolled in a program at Universidad Nacional Autónoma de México (UNAM).
+Since then, I have been building Climate River, a climate news aggregator.
+I care about creating tools that support movements and communities working toward climate justice.

 Work I’m proud of